 2.10 Can a person who refuses to testify be sanctioned or forced to give evidence?

-Defaulting witnesses may be summoned to appear at their own expense if their testimony is felt to be required.
-Defaulting witnesses and persons who, without good cause, refuse to give evidence or to take an oath may be subject to a civil penalty of between €50 and €2 500.
+Defaulting witnesses may be summoned to appear, at their own expense, if their testimony is felt to be required.
+Defaulting witnesses and persons who, without good cause, refuse to give evidence or to take an oath may be subject to a civil penalty (amende civile) of between €50 and €2 500.

-The fine and any costs may be waived if a person can prove that he or she was unable to attend on the day stipulated.
+The penalty and any costs may be waived if the person concerned can prove that he or she was unable to attend on the day stipulated.

 2.11 Are there persons from whom evidence cannot be obtained?

-Anyone can be called as a witness except persons who are judged unfit to do so.
+Anyone can be called to testify as a witness except persons who are judged unfit to do so.

-People who are unable to give evidence may nevertheless be heard under the same conditions, but without taking an oath.
-However, descendants may never give evidence regarding the facts relied on by spouses in an application for divorce or separation.
+People who are unable to testify may nevertheless be heard under the same conditions, but without taking an oath.
+However, children and other descendants may never give evidence regarding the facts relied on by spouses in an application for divorce or separation.

 2.12 What is the role of the judge and the parties in the hearing of a witness?
 Under what conditions can a witness be heard via videoconferencing or other technical means?

-- Role of the judge and the parties when hearing a witness
+- Role of the court and the parties when hearing a witness

-Judges hear evidence from witnesses separately, in the order decided by the judge, when the parties are present or have been called.
+Courts hear evidence from witnesses separately, in the order decided by the court, when the parties are present or have been called.
 Witnesses may not read from a script.